attilakosztindev/antavo-frontend-task/README.md

 ### Caching strategy

-For caching, I used a cache-first approach with 60 seconds time-to-live interval, where the data is cached in the local storage, and the data is fetched from the local storage first, and then the freshly updated data is fetched from the server.
-If the data is not in the local storage, the data is fetched from the server and then cached in the local storage.
+For caching, I used a cache-first approach with 60 seconds time-to-live interval, where the data is cached in the local storage, and the data is fetched from the local storage first, then the freshly updated data is fetched from the server.
+If the data is not in the local storage, the data will be fetched from the server and then cached in the local storage.
 These updates are optimistic and they may be rerolled if the server returns a conflicing value.

 ### Conflict resolution